 In practice it is tolerated to reference undefined, and perhaps even undefinable, physical baggage, as long as 'experts in the field' understand each other.
 For instance, one can say "take a photon-beam emitter" or one can reference an "electric wire", etc, without having to provide a formal baggage-free definition of either of these concepts.
 Those definitions of physical objects ultimately tie to a specific product ID, as made by a specific manufacturer, and said ID is often required to be mentioned in the research report explicitly.
 For the electric wire, a commonly used product, it is perhaps sufficient that the local hardware store sells them, and for more complex products, such as a specific laser or protein solutions, an exact ID from the manufacturer will likely be required for the paper to pass peer-review.
 If we attempted to explain to, say, an alien from another universe what an electric wire is, we would struggle unless our neighbourhood chain of hardware stores also as a local office in its universe for it to buy the same type of wire.
+In computer language terms, we would say we pass the concept of the electric wire to another expert by reference, not by value.

-Appeal to the concept of 'fellow expert' is a way for us to introduce and to tolerate informality into a protocol without loosing face; as that which is understood by 'fellow experts' does not need to be specified.
+Appeal to the concept of 'expert' is a way for us to introduce and to tolerate informality into a protocol without loosing face; as that which is understood by 'experts' does not need to be specified.
 In a formal system of science we will require a much higher standard of protocol repeatability than merely being communicable to a fellow expert.
 We aim for mathematically precise definitions.
 For a protocol to be completely well-defined, the protocol must specify all steps of the experiment including the complete inner workings of any instrumentation used for the experiment.
 The protocol must be described as an effective method equivalent to an abstract computer program.

-Let us now produce a thought experiment to help us understand how the concepts connect, and how they are organized in a formal system of science.
+Let us now produce a thought experiment to help us understand how the concepts connect to and how they organize into a formal system of science.